Constitution of the United Kingdom: Court cases

 Via court cases, judges create common law when they decide legal proceedings.
-This means that in order to understand the common law, individual pieces of case law must be examined, with earlier and higher court case law having precedent over newer and lower court case law.
+This means that in order to understand the common law, individual pieces of case law must be examined.
 Traditionally this system of precedent operated on the basis that the reason for the decision (ratio decidendi) in a superior court binds inferior courts, and judicial comments not necessary to decide the matter at hand are persuasive but non-binding obiter dicta.
 However, in R v Barton and Booth, the Court of Appeal unanimously held that the Supreme Court alone is capable of issuing binding directions in non-binding obiter.
 Academically this proposition has been heavily criticised.

 Conventions

-Conventions are harder to pin down as being constitutionally significant due to be unwritten agreements without hard legal force, but they remain an integral element of the constitution.
+Conventions are often harder to pin down, and are agreements without hard legal force, but they remain an integral element of the constitution.
 Elements such as the leader of the party with a majority becoming prime minister, the House of Lords not vetoing secondary legislation and judges remaining impartial on government policy are all conventions.